-In order to be compatible with the headsets and other audio accessories using the 3.5mm audio plug across the Android ecosystem [Resources, 122], if a device implementation includes one or more analog audio ports, at least one of the audio port(s) SHOULD be a 4 conductor 3.5mm audio jack.
+In order to be compatible with the headsets and other audio accessories using the 3.5mm audio plug across the Android ecosystem, if a device implementation includes one or more analog audio ports, at least one of the audio port(s) SHOULD be a 4 conductor 3.5mm audio jack.
 If a device implementation has a 4 conductor 3.5mm audio jack, it:

-- MUST support audio playback to stereo headphones and stereo headsets with a microphone, and SHOULD support audio recording from stereo headsets with a microphone. - MUST support TRRS audio plugs with the CTIA pin-out order, and SHOULD support audio plugs with the OMTP pin-out order. - MUST support the detection of microphone on the plugged in audio accessory, if the device implementation supports a microphone, and broadcast the android.intent.action.HEADSET PLUG with the extra value microphone set as 1. - SHOULD support the detection and mapping to the keycodes for the following 3 ranges of equivalent impedance between the microphone and ground conductors on the audio plug: - 70 ohm or less: KEYCODE_HEADSETHOOK - o 210-290 Ohm: KEYCODE VOLUME UP - o 360-680 Ohm: KEYCODE VOLUME DOWN - SHOULD support the detection and mapping to the keycode for the following range of equivalent impedance between the microphone and ground conductors on the audio plug:

-- 110-180 Ohm: KEYCODE_VOICE_ASSIST - MUST trigger ACTION_HEADSET_PLUG upon a plug insert, but only after all contacts on plug are touching their relevant segments on the jack. - MUST be capable of driving at least 150mV ± 10% of output voltage on a 32 Ohm speaker impedance. - MUST have a microphone bias voltage between 1.8V ~ 2.9V.
+- MUST support audio playback to stereo headphones and stereo headsets with a microphone, and SHOULD support audio recording from stereo headsets with a microphone. - MUST support TRRS audio plugs with the CTIA pin-out order, and SHOULD support audio plugs with the OMTP pin-out order. - MUST support the detection of microphone on the plugged in audio accessory, if the device implementation supports a microphone, and broadcast the android.intent.action.HEADSET PLUG with the extra value microphone set as 1. - MUST support the detection and mapping to the keycodes for the following 3 ranges of equivalent impedance between the microphone and ground conductors on the audio plug: - 70 ohm or less : KEYCODE_HEADSETHOOK - 210-290 Ohm : KEYCODE_VOLUME_UP - 360-680 Ohm : KEYCODE_VOLUME_DOWN - STRONGLY RECOMMENDED to detect and map to the keycode for the following range of equivalent impedance between the microphone and ground conductors on the audio plug: 110-180 Ohm: KEYCODE VOICE ASSIST - MUST trigger ACTION_HEADSET_PLUG upon a plug insert, but only after all contacts on plug are touching their relevant segments on the jack. - MUST be capable of driving at least 150mV ± 10% of output voltage on a 32 Ohm speaker impedance. - MUST have a microphone bias voltage between 1.8V ~ 2.9V.